fintechstudios/eslint-plugin-chai-as-promised/docs/rules/no-unhandled-promises.md

 # Must handle promises returned from chai-as-promised expressions (no-unhandled-promises)

 ## Rule Details

 Chai-as-promised makes chai calls return promises.
-These can easily be fogotten about, leading to unhandled promises in your test suite.
+These can easily be forgotten about, leading to unhandled promises in your test suite.
 This rule checks for those and enforces using return or await.